tommyettinger/textratypist/README.md

 actually looks a lot better for these small-to-moderate size adjustments.
 Because it doesn't need a different shader, the standard fonts are much more compatible with things like emoji, and can be used in the same batch as graphics that use the default SpriteBatch shader.
-SDF fonts support kerning, and `Gentium-sdf.fnt` uses both an SDF effect and kerning, but MSDF fonts have to be created through a cumbersome process that does not support kerning.
-This makes MSDF fonts only work their best for fixed-width typefaces.
+SDF fonts support kerning, and `Gentium-sdf.fnt` uses both an SDF effect and kerning.
+MSDF fonts created with [msdf-gdx-gen](https://github.com/maltaisn/msdf-gdx-gen) do support kerning, and as long as the generated texture is fairly large, the fonts seem to work well.
 The best approach most of the time seems to be to use a large standard font texture, without SDF or MSDF, and scale it down as needed.

-If you happen to use both tommyettinger's TextraTypist library and tommyettinger's [colorful-gdx](https://github.com/tommyettinger/colorful-gdx) library, you may encounter various issues. `ColorfulBatch` and `ColorfulSprite` both are incompatible with how TextraTypist sends vertex information to a Batch, though it would be possible to extend Font and override any of its code that handles vertices.
+If you happen to use both tommyettinger's TextraTypist library and tommyettinger's [colorful-gdx](https://github.com/tommyettinger/colorful-gdx) library, you may encounter various issues. `ColorfulBatch` appeared to be incompatible because it uses an extra attribute per-vertex (compared to SpriteBatch), but an adjustment it already does seems to make it compatible without changes.
 Color description can be done by both colorful-gdx's `SimplePalette` and `ColorUtils.describe()` here, but descriptions would really need to use the RGBA color space to work as expected.
 Alternative shaders from colorful-gdx's `Shaders` class generally won't work correctly with the known fonts here and the defaults for neutral colors (here, white is the neutral color, but in most shaders that allow lightening, 50% gray is the neutral color).
 The easiest solution for all this is to use a normal, vanilla `SpriteBatch` for TextraTypist rendering, and whatever `ShaderProgram` or `ColorfulBatch` you want for colorful-gdx rendering.

-(Some changes here are planned that could resolve this issue, and also make things easier for games that use custom Batches with different attributes.)
+Games that use custom `Batch` classes with additional attributes don't work out-of-the-box with `Font`, but it provides an extension point to allow subclasses to function with whatever attributes the `Batch` needs.
+Overriding `Font.drawVertices()` allows quite a lot of flexibility to handle unusual batches, and you can generally leave the custom Font unchanged other than the `drawVertices()` override.
+If you implement `Font`'s copy constructor just by calling `super(font);`, and still allow it to take a Font argument, then you can quickly take Fonts from KnownFonts and make copies using your subclass.
+The JavaDocs for `Font.drawVertices()` detail what each of the 20 floats passed in via an array to drawVertices are expected to do; custom Batches could have 24 or more floats and so would need to put the 20 existing floats in the positions their Batch expects.

 Sometimes, you may need to enable or disable integer positioning for certain fonts to avoid a strange GPU-related visual artifact that seems to only happen on some Nvidia GPUs.
 When this happens, glyphs may appear a half-pixel or so away